daKmoR/testing-workflow-for-web-components/README.md

 });
 ```

-However, we still the same error.
-Let's debug... boohoo apparently `update` is already patched and async.
+However, we still get the same error.
+Let's debug... boohoo apparently `update` is not sync - a wrong assumption I made :see_no_evil: Have I said this before? anyways *assumptions are dangerous*...

-There seems to be no public API to enable sync logging for properties.
+Sadly there seems to be no public api to do some sync triggered by an property update.
 Let's create an issue for it https://github.com/Polymer/lit-element/issues/643.

 For now apparently, the only way is to rely on a *private* api. :see_no_evil:
-Also, we need to move the value sync to `updated` so it gets executed after every dom render.
+Also, we needed to move the value sync to `updated` so it gets executed after every dom render.

 ```js
 _requestUpdate(name, oldValue) {